Aaron-Bopp/TIM/40_Evergreens/Any experience of gender is acceptable.md

 #### [[Any experience of gender is acceptable]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-> [[Gender]], however, is a lot more… esoteric.
+> [[gender]], however, is a lot more… esoteric.
 There are a lot of different ways that people have attempted to illustrate the [[gender]] spectrum, but none have quite thoroughly captured it, because the spectrum is itself a very abstract concept.
 >
 > Only an individual can identify their own [[gender]], no one else can dictate it for them
 >